What Is Expressive Arts Therapy?

 Part 2: Draw an outline of your body on a blank piece of paper.
 Then, color and/or write where in your body you felt particular sensations or emotions.
 Take as much time as you like with this visual art segment, and let your intuition guide you in terms of what colors, shapes, images, or words you add to the outline of your body.

 While this two-part exercise can be done on your own, they can also be helpful to process it with a therapist.
-If you are interested in making an appointment with Bebe Martinez, you can reach her at 215-382-6680 ext.
-7019 or email@example.com.
+Click here to request an appointment with a CFR Therapist.